 Let’s get started!

 Like OIDC, SAML is a protocol for exchanging authentication and authorization data between parties (if you want a refresher on protocols, check out the previous blog post).
 Its most common usage is for single sign on.
-Unlike OIDC, which is built largely with JWTs and claims, SAML is built with Extensible Markup Language (XML) and assertions.
+Unlike OIDC, which is built largely with JWTs and claims, SAML is built with Extensible Markup Language (XML) and what are called SAML assertions.

-SAML’s origins date back all the way to the beginning of this millennium, when it was developed to overcome certain shortcomings in lightweight directory access protocol (LDAP), an even older authentication standard that was popular for on-prem systems in the 1990s.
+The origins of the security assertion markup language date back all the way to the beginning of this millennium, when it was developed to overcome certain shortcomings in lightweight directory access protocol (LDAP), an even older authentication standard that was popular for on-prem systems in the 1990s.
 Before SAML, LDAP was the de-facto authentication protocol, and excelled when users and servers all shared the same network and building.
-But as companies expanded and the internet grew in prominence, the need emerged to authenticate and authorize different users across networks, directories, and applications.
+But as companies expanded and the internet grew in prominence, the need emerged to perform user authentication and user authorization across networks, directories, and applications.
 SAML filled that whitespace.

 The first version of SAML 1.0 was adopted by the Organization for the Advancement of Structured Information Standards (OASIS) in 2002, for the purpose of cross-directory security assertions and authentication.
 SAML 2.0 was ratified in 2005 and remains the latest up-to-date version of the protocol.
-Today, SAML’s primary use case is enabling SSO.
+Today, SAML’s primary use case is in B2B identity and access management, namely in enabling SSO.

 Like OIDC, SAML authentication also works through a series of redirects and information that is conveyed along with those redirects.
 To start, let’s take a look at the main components.

 Unlike OIDC, which inherited most of its terms and operations from OAuth, SAML authentication uses very similar terms to those used to describe single sign on more generally.
 If you read our overview of SSO, most of these terms and components will seem familiar.